gtri/scrimmage/3rd-party/README.md

 building grpc.
 Then, allow grpc to build successfully before building the dependencies-ppa.

-## Build GRPC and Protobuf Python Packages from Source

-### Install Protobuf Python package

-Protobuf should be installed using the source files that are compiled during build.
-Using Protobuf from PyPI (i.e. what you get with `pip install protobuf` ) is known to cause crashes.

-    $ cd /path/to/scrimmage/3rd-party/build/src/protobuf/python
-    $ python setup.py build
-    $ sudo python setup.py install

-### Build GRPC Python Bindings

-    $ cd /path/to/scrimmage/3rd-party/build/src/grpc
-    $ sudo pip install -rrequirements.txt
-    $ GRPC_PYTHON_BUILD_WITH_CYTHON=1 sudo python setup.py install

-If you are using python 3, make sure the futures package isn't installed.

-    $ sudo pip3 uninstall futures

 # Test Local Build of Source Package

 Reference: https://wiki.ubuntu.com/akshmakov/sandbox/Packaging